All Posts

 What is SOC 2?

 SOC 2 (System and Organization Controls 2) is a framework that helps service organizations demonstrate their controls for security, availability, processing integrity, confidentiality, and privacy of customer data.
-Developed by the American Institute of CPAs (AICPA), SOC 2 has become the proverbial gold standard for data security compliance, especially for SaaS companies and cloud service providers.
+Originally, these standards emerged as a safety-measure, a response to high-profile data breaches due to insecure third-party vendors.
+Developed by the American Institute of CPAs (AICPA), it has become the industry standard for SaaS companies and cloud providers.

 Types of SOC 2 reports

-• Type I: Evaluates the design of security controls at a specific point in time
+• Type I: Evaluates security control design at a specific point in time

-• Type II: Assesses both the design and operating effectiveness of controls over a period (usually 6-12 months)
+• Type II: Assesses both design and operating effectiveness over 6-12 months

 For younger organizations selling to mid-market buyers, a SOC 2 Type I report might be sufficient.
-But for most organizations, a SOC 2 Type II report is necessary, as it demonstrates sustained compliance over time rather than just a snapshot.
+However, Type II is typically necessary for enterprise work.
+Choosing SOC 2 Type II over SOC 2 Type I could potentially double or triple the cost.

 What are the paths to become SOC 2 compliant?

-In theory, SOC 2 compliance only requires an organization to met the security tenets and other criterion, and then hire a SOC 2 auditing firm to provide them with the certification (which includes a SOC 2 report).
+In theory, SOC 2 compliance only requires an organization to meet the security tenets and other criterion, and then hire a SOC 2 auditing firm to provide them with the certification.

 What SOC 2-related products draw costs?

-However, these costs shouldn’t strictly be attributed to SOC 2; more importantly, they better the business’s security posture, helping the minimize the possibility of a disastrous and expensive cyberattack.
+These costs better the business's security posture, helping minimize the possibility of a disastrous and expensive cyberattack.

 What things impact SOC 2 compliance costs?